CSFL RULES FOR 2019

 A. The position of Commissioner will be reviewed on a yearly basis.
 If possible, it would be most equitable to rotate the responsibilities every three (3) years among the athletic staffs of the member institutions.

-B. Terry Cullen, from Cornell, was elected to serve as the CSFL Commissioner for at least the next year.
+B. Daniel B. Mara was elected to serve as the CSFL Commissioner for at least the next year.
 If the term ends up being three years, then at the end of the second year, the future Commissioner will be elected so that he/she may spend a year learning from the sitting Commissioner.

 A. In the event admission to a game is charged, the home team will provide complimentary tickets for each member of the visiting team listed on their opening season roster and two tickets for each member of the coaching staff.